 2. Ingrown hair

 Ingrown hair is the one that gets curled and grows inside your skin.
-The red bumps appear as the sign of ingrown hair which causes itchiness and pain.
+The red bumps appear as a sign of ingrown hair, which causes itchiness and pain.

 However, you can reduce ingrown hair by changing your shaving technique.

 - Never use a dull blade

 For your arms to look clean and smooth, you need to schedule free time.
 Even if you don’t have free time, you need to schedule it.